 Preparations & Dosage

-Ashwagandha is typically taken in capsule form, but can also be prepared as tonics, elixirs, or mixed with ghee.
+Ashwagandha can be prepared as tonics, elixirs, or mixed with ghee, but is typically taken in capsule form.

 For capsules, take 450-2,000 mg per day, split into two doses for best results.
 If you find that it makes you tired, only take the herb in the evening before bed.